lilywang1988/BivPPL/README.md

 Vignettes
 ---------

-Generate alternating recurrent event data using `gen.data`, `beta1` and `beta2` are regression parameters for the two events, `theta` is defining the 3 different entries of the variance-covariance matrix of the two correlated frailties. `N` is the number of clusters or subjects in the framework of alternating recurrent events. s
+Generate alternating recurrent event data using `gen.data`, `beta1` and `beta2` are regression parameters for the two events, `theta` is defining the 3 different entries of the variance-covariance matrix of the two correlated frailties. `N` is the number of clusters or subjects in the framework of alternating recurrent events.

 ``` r
 set.seed(100)